Hyperion (Simmons novel): The Priest's Tale: "The Man Who Cried God"

-Part Two, The Soldier's Tale: "The War Lovers"
+The Soldier's Tale: "The War Lovers"

 Colonel Fedmahn Kassad's tale begins with a flashback to his early life as a gang member and part of the Palestinian diaspora through to his days training in the FORCE military academy on Mars.
 During a simulation battle, a mysterious woman saves Kassad and becomes his lover.
 Kassad has repeated encounters with this woman inside these simulated battles, and he spends his days in the academy and after searching for her, as he believes that she is real.

 After graduation, Kassad begins a prolific but controversial military career.
 When the Ousters attack a Hegemony colony world, Kassad uses brutal guerrilla warfare tactics to push them back.
 He is successful, but a scapegoat in the public's eye for the death and destruction that befell the world.
-Recovering from injuries on his way back to the web, Ousters attempt to raid the hospital ship that carries Kassad.
+As Kassad is recovering from injuries on his way back to the Web, Ousters attempt to raid the hospital ship that carries him.
 He hijacks an Ouster shuttle and crashes it onto Hyperion.
-There he is found by the woman, Moneta, who he encountered in the simulations.
+There he is found by the woman, Moneta, whom he encountered in the simulations.
 Kassad sees the Tree of Pain, a gigantic steel tree on which the Shrike impales its victims.

 Ousters land on the surface of Hyperion in an attempt to capture or kill Kassad.
 Moneta provides him with armor and weapons, and teaches him to use time-altering abilities in combat.
-They easily kill the Ousters with unexpected help from the Shrike, who Moneta seems to trust.
+They easily kill the Ousters with unexpected help from the Shrike, whom Moneta seems to trust.
 While making love after the battle, Kassad realizes that Moneta is working with the Shrike and it has been manipulating him, using him to spark an interstellar war in which billions of people will die.
 After Kassad is rescued, he becomes an anti-war activist.

 This reveals Kassad's motivation for returning to Hyperion: he wishes to kill the Shrike in order to prevent the interstellar war it is planning.

-Part Three, The Poet's Tale: "Hyperion Cantos"
+The Poet's Tale: "Hyperion Cantos"

 Martin Silenus was the child of a rich aristocratic family on Earth until a black hole destroyed Earth.
 Suffering brain damage during a 100 year voyage to a distant world, Silenus loses most of his ability to use language and is forced to work as a laborer.
 Eventually recovering his ability to speak and write, he starts work on his Hyperion Cantos, which he describes as his magnum opus.
 Parts of the work are published as a poem, titled the Dying Earth, and along with subsequent books make him a multi-billionaire.

 Silenus joins Sad King Billy on Hyperion.
 Billy is an aristocrat who decides to relocate to Hyperion and establish a kingdom of artists.
 Silenus resumes work on the Cantos and becomes convinced that the Shrike is his muse.
 Billy burns the Cantos manuscript and is taken away by the Shrike.
 In the centuries since, reliant on life-extending treatments, Silenus has been waiting to return to Hyperion to finish the poem.